jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [1] "crimi" "ology"
 ```

-From the pattern we see in the PDF we scraped, and comparing it to the PDF we can see in Adobe Acrobat or a web browser, it is clear that we can use split at the characters "\r\n" and it will give us each line in its own element (for Mac users you may need to split at "\n" rather than "\r\n").
+From the pattern we see in the PDF we scraped, and comparing it to the PDF we can see in Adobe Acrobat or a web browser, it is clear that we can use split at the characters `\r\n` and it will give us each line in its own element (for Mac users you may need to split at `\n` rather than `\r\n`).
 Let's do that and just return the first element so we don't get a list.
 Let's call the object we make "pdf_split".

 ```r